 Exclusive Broker : Fultonex Realty LLC

 The Flushing Commons project broke ground in June 2014.
-Phase1 of the project is anticipated to be completed by end of 2016.
+Phase 1 of the project has been completed in 2017 with 95% of the units closed.
+Residents have moved in.

 Flushing Commons is a joint venture of F & T Group, the Rockefeller Group Development Corporation, and AECOM Capital to redevelop a five-acre site in Downtown Flushing, Queens.
 The project will transform what was a municipal parking lot into a vibrant new mixed-use development, creating approximately 2,600 construction jobs and 1,900 permanent jobs.
 The project architect is Perkins Eastman.